datsoftlyngby/soft2019fall-bi-teaching-material/week36/assignment_2/README.md

       return d
   ```

-  Create another satter plot as in the task above, but use the computed dsitances as color values, see keyword arguments `c=` and `cmap=` in the documentation of the scatter function `plt.scatter?`.
+  Create another scatter plot as in the task above, but use the computed distances as color values, see keyword arguments `c=` and `cmap=` in the documentation of the scatter function `plt.scatter?`.

 ## Hand-in Procedure